-- The Appointing Authority, or his/her designee, must contact the Workers' Compensation Safety Officer to conduct a workplace assessment of the primary work area. - Recommendations may be made as to the type of adaptive equipment necessary to minimize the impact of the limitations, and/or rearrangement of the equipment or primary work area. - Should the identified reasonable accommodation(s) consist of a modification to the employee's work "schedule," the DCRC, through the interactive meeting, may These policies do not create a contract of employment.
-Employment for non-classified employees remains "at will".

-request additional information from the Appointing Authority, or his/her designees, regarding possible scheduling modifications, including, but not limited to flex schedules, extended hours, or alternative operation hours when possible.
+- The Appointing Authority, or his/her designee, must contact the Workers' Compensation Safety Officer to conduct a workplace assessment of the primary work area. - Recommendations may be made as to the type of adaptive equipment necessary to minimize the impact of the limitations, and/or rearrangement of the equipment or primary work area. - Should the identified reasonable accommodation(s) consist of a modification to the employee's work "schedule," the DCRC, through the interactive meeting, may request additional information from the Appointing Authority, or his/her designees, regarding possible scheduling modifications, including, but not limited to flex schedules, extended hours, or alternative operation hours when possible.